Wlundqvist/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onPayerIdentified`

-This event triggers when a payer has been identified.
-This event is required for **Starter** to work, and there are two scenarios where it will occur.
+{% include events/onpayeridentified.md %}

+There are two scenarios where this event will occur:

 *   The **first** is when the payer has finalized checkin, where this is the expected merchant behavior: